tagathag/Udacity-Front-End-Nanodegree---Arcade-Game/README.md

 ## Install

-Open this in any browser, I recommended Chrome, Firefox
+By opening in any browser, I recommended Chrome, Firefox

 ## Contributing